themox/MMM-Oura2/README.md

             position: "top_left",
             config: {
 		token: "",              // REQUIRED. your personal access token for Oura
-                charts: ["heartrate"],  // Rwhich charts to display; currently one or both of ["heartrate", "scores"]; eventually to be several
+                charts: ["heartrate"],  // Which charts to display; currently one or both of ["heartrate", "scores"]; eventually to be several
-                unit:  "weeks",         // one of [months, days, weeks]
+                unit:  "weeks",         // One of [months, days, weeks]
-                interval: 1,            // integer interval to combine with unit for length of time to get & display data ...
+                interval: 1,            // Integer interval to combine with unit for length of time to get & display data ...
                 // See below for detailed Configuration Options }